Check out my review for Storm of Steel by Matthew Harffy #hisfic #bookreview #Beobrand

 Storm of Steel is the next book in the Bernicia Chronicles, following the life of Beobrand – henceforth known as ‘grimdark’ Beo or just plain grumpy.
 Life seems quite hard for Beo, often torn between the decisions he makes and the oaths he must fulfil, and this is just another of those occasions when he’s forced to take actions he might not strictly have wanted to.

-The majority of Storm of Steel takes place at sea, or near the sea.
-There’s a lot of ‘ship’ stuff and the weather, as always in Anglo-Saxon England (he he) is rubbish, and its winter and no one sails in the winter, apart from grimdark Beobrand.
+Most of Storm of Steel occurs at sea or near the sea.
+There’s a lot of ‘ship’ stuff and the weather, as always in Saxon England (he he) is rubbish, and its winter and no one sails in the winter, apart from grimdark Beobrand.
 There are storms aplenty and it always seems to rain/snow/sleet!
-There’s a lot of sea sickness and quite a bit of action.
+There’s a lot of seasickness and quite a bit of action.
 And then, almost abruptly, the book ends.